kh296/dawn-pytorch/README.md

 complete.
 The job output is written to `pytorch_install.log`.
 If the installation is successful, the last line of the output is the command to set up the environment for using PyTorch.
-This command references the file `../envs/pytorch-setup.sh`, created during installation.
+This command references the setup file `../envs/pytorch-setup.sh`, created during installation.

 ### 2.2 Installation from the command line